 Since 2005, Churchill has served as band director at The Woodstock Academy, where she was the 2022-2023 Teacher of the Year.
-In addition to teaching in WA's music department, she is an advisor for Tri-M Music Honor Society, conducts the jazz band, serves as musical director for the annual spring musical, music lesson program.
+In addition to teaching in WA's music department, she is an advisor for Tri-M Music Honor Society, conducts the jazz band, serves as musical director for the annual spring musical, and manages the private music lesson program.
 Quiet Corner holds annual town elections BY JASON BLEAU VILLAGER CORRESPONDENT REGION - Election Day has come and gone in the Quiet Corner, with towns electing new leadership on a variety of boards and commissions on Nov.
 7. In some cases, battles saw familiar names facing off to lead their towns into the future while others brought some new faces into the mix to shake up the status quo.
 Other towns had less active, but still important elections to determine their new leadership.
 Our election recap presents the results of each town's election in alphabetical order.
 All election results are considered unofficial until certified by the Secretary of State.
 Brooklyn: Tanner defeats Ives in latest rematch In Brooklyn, incumbent Republican First Selectman Austin Tanner easily maintained his position over perennial Democratic rival and former First Selectman Rick Ives who once again failed to earn a spot on the Board of Selectmen proper with the lowest number of votes among nominees at 587.
 Tanner earned 925 votes while his running mate Ray Preece earned 868.
 Democrat Joe Voccio, another incumbent, earned 649 votes to round out the Board of Selectmen.
 Democrat Heather Allen and Republican Lance Metzger were the highest vote getters for the Board of Finance.
 Republican Cindy Dehner was elected over Democrat Carrie Barna to fill a Board of Finance vacancy.
 Democrats Mae Lyons and Ailla Wasstrong-Evans along with Republican Debra Metzger were the highest vote getters for Board of Education with incumbent Republican Isaias Sostre finishing fourth.
 Republicans Joanne Eiler and Justin Phaiah and Democrat Susan Wasstrom were the winners for Board of Assessment Appeals.
 Katherine Bisson was unopposed, and will return as Town Clerk.
-Eastford: Richards re-elected in quiet election day Eastford's Election Day was relatively uneventful, with incumbent First Selectwoman Deborah Richards cross-endorsed and earning her seat for another and manages the private term.
+Eastford: Richards re-elected in quiet election day Eastford's Election Day was relatively uneventful, with incumbent First Selectwoman Deborah Richards cross-endorsed and earning her seat for another term.
 She is joined by incumbents Ashlyn Ellsworth, a Democrat, and Paul Torcellini, a Republican, to round out the Board of Selectmen.
 Martha Burgess Turn To TWINS page A11 and Christine Hustus were unopposed for Town Treasurer and Tax Collector respectively.
 The Board of Education sees the return of Republicans Adam Minor and Robert Ellsworth and Democrats Jessica Perry and Michael Bilica, all incumbents.
 Guy Grube and Douglas Curving were unopposed for Board of Assessment Appeals.
 Christopher Bowen received the most votes for constables followed by Nathaniel Fabian, Arvind Shaw, and Randal Chinnock.
 Jeannine Spink, Nancy Gingras, Rachel Budd, and Mary Degostin all return to the Library Board of Trustees as incumbents with Daniel Belanger running unopposed to fill a vacancy on that same board.
-Killingly: Democrats gain seats as GOP dominance Killingly saw one of the more compelling results on Election Day with Democrats finding some success in a town that has been dominated by the GOP in the 2020s.
-For the first time this decade Killingly will have more than one Democrat on the Town Council and a Democratic majority on the Board of Education.
-The Town Council featured a series of uncontested races with Republican Tammy Wakefield, Democrat Ed Grandelski, and Republican Ulla K. Tiik-Barclay all winning reelection unopposed for Districts 1 through 3 respectively.
-The seats for Districts 4 and 5 were both contested, with Democrats flipping the District 5 seat as incumbent Republican Raymond Wood was defeated by Democratic challenger Tony Giambattista by 60 votes.
-Republicans appear to have maintained a hold of the District 4 seat, but not by much.
-Republican incumbent Kevin Kerttula secured the win over Democratic challenger Chloe Markley by a scant margin of only four votes, which required a recount that ultimately confirmed Kerttula's win.
-The Board of Education race was much more decisive in favor of the Democrats.
-While incumbent Republicans Laura Dombkowski, Laura Lawrences, won reelection, Democrats Danny Rovero, Kevin Marcoux, and Meredith Giambattista overpowered current Board Turn To RESULTS page A11 Clothing drives help keep locals warm
+Parade.
+"Marching in this Clothing drives help keep locals warm